The Daily Exploration Into The Foundations Of Faith

 In support of that contention, let’s recall a few core concepts of the QSource.
 A Leader is a person who is able to influence other people to Move to Advantage.
 Movement is action taken to further Purpose, and Advantage is a superior circumstance achieved by that Movement.
 Leaders are Disruptive in that they cause a disturbance to a Group’s Status Quo by first visualizing an Advantage and then articulating it to the Group’s Members so persuasively that they begin to Move toward it.

 The more skillful a Leader is at visualizing, articulating and persuading, the more Movement he will initiate in the Group and the more Effective he will be.
 However, this says nothing about his character.
-Ideally, he would also be a person who possesses Virtue: the behavior, Habits and ethics that are beneficial to the Group.
+Ideally, he would also be a person who possesses Virtue, a standard of moral excellence.
 Unfortunately, this ideal combination of Virtue and Effectiveness is rare in one person.
 The un-Virtuous Leader is much more common.
 For every Lincoln there are ten Stalins who, while Effective, lack a Belief System that defines their character and provides boundaries to the dispensation of the power that is incumbent with their position.

-The United States Constitution, which speaks directly to the separation and balancing of power, is a successful example of this attempt to empower Leadership with restraint.
-Yet, it’s not perfect, as no worldly structure can be.
+The United States Constitution, which speaks directly to the separation and balancing of power, is a successful example of this attempt to both empower and restrain Leadership.
+Yet it’s not perfect, as no worldly structure can be.
 Regardless of their conceptual brilliance, to un-Virtuous Leaders overcome by the elixir of power, constitutional restraints are nothing but speed bumps on the road down which they are determined to drive their Groups—for bad or good.

 The Effective but un-Virtuous Leader poses a unique menace to a Group because his lack of personal Guardrails will ultimately result in him Leading it into peril rather than influencing its Members to Advantage.
 Because he is a Jackass, a man who lives for himself rather than for the benefit of his followers, he will be incapable of placing their betterment above the selfish desires born of his own nature and will to power.
 Without a Belief System, no man can self-subordinate and Live Third—it’s just not possible.